Hoi An Travel Guide: Highlights, Restaurants, Hotels and Tips

 Hoi An Travel Guide: where to stay?

 During my stay I slept at the wonderfully comfortable Hoi An Pho Library Hotel.
 My room was spacious, clean and full of character.
 The hotel sits on a quiet street close to the old town centre and I rented my bike right next door.
-The rooftop pool with its beautiful views is genuinely one of the best features of any hotel in Hoi An.
-I loved every moment of my stay here.
+The rooftop pool with beautiful views is genuinely one of the best features of any hotel in Hoi An.

 ROOMS AND RATES HOI AN PHO LIBRARY HOTEL